Man Udhan Varyache

-Summary
+Plot

-Gauri sacrifices her love for Nikhil.
+When Nikhil is on a trip with friends to his dad's hometown (village), Shegaon, he meets Gauri, a smart, audacious girl.
+They immediately develop a rocky relationship and have many tiffs.
+In a twist of fate, Gauri is abandoned in the mandap on the day of her wedding.
+To save Gauri and her family from shame, Nikhil finds himself impulsively stepping up to marry her, despite being in a long-term relationship with Neeraja, who is not on this trip.
+The newly wed couple shock Nikhil's parents, and Gauri faces discrimination and hate from her mother-in-law and Neeraja who conspire against her for a long time.
+Nikhil's father however bonds quickly with Gauri, through their shared hometown.
+Nikhil and Gauri are forced to spend time together, and eventually a friendship blooms, and she falls in love with him.
+However, Gauri sacrifices her love for Nikhil.
 She steps out of his life when she finds out about his love for Neeraja, but fate has other plans for her.
-Nikhil has lost his wife, Neeraja.
-His daughter, Asmee who is now seven and motherless finds out about Gauri and wants to bring her back as her mother.
+Years later, Nikhil has lost his wife, Neeraja.
+His daughter, Asmee who is now seven and motherless finds out about Gauri and wants to bring her back as her mother, in a plot inspired by the Bollywood flick, Kuch Kuch Hota Hai.
 In the meantime Gauri has agreed to marry Raj, who loves her dearly.
 However, deep within, she still loves Nikhil.
 On the other hand, Nikhil's mother presses him to marry Aditi, but he still longs for Gauri.
 They come face to face by a twist of destiny and misunderstandings rise.